Skip to main content

 Revisions can arise from events such as late returns from a local authority or when a data supplier notifies the Welsh Government that they have submitted incorrect information and resubmits this.
 Occasionally, revisions can occur due to errors in our statistical processes.
 In these cases, a judgement is made as to whether the change is significant enough to publish a revised statistical release.
 Where changes are not deemed to be significant i.e. minor changes, these will be updated in the following year’s statistical release.
 However, minor amendments to the figures may be reflected in the StatsWales tables prior to that next release.
 Revised data is marked with an (r) in the statistical release.
 We also follow the Welsh Government’s statistical revisions policy, details of which are available online.

-As part of the annual validation and quality control process, local authorities are asked to confirm all the data provided for previous quarters of that data collection year and where necessary revise any information previously provided
+As part of the annual validation and quality control process, local authorities are asked to confirm all the data provided for the previous collection and where necessary revise any information previously provided.

 Timeliness and punctuality